Requires an LP360 Geospatial Advanced, LP360 Drone, or LP360 Land Standard license.

-A new Point Cloud Task (PCT) for smoothing noisy point cloud (LAS) data has been added.
+The Smoothing, Point Cloud Point Cloud Task (PCT) is used for smoothing noisy point cloud (LAS) data.
 This PCT is a moving least square smoothing algorithm that reduces “noise” in high density, noisy point cloud data such as that produced by automotive grade LIDAR scanners (e.g. Velodyne, Quanergy).
 This smoothing algorithm is notable in that it can be applied to unfiltered data (e.g. non-ground classified data).
 While it causes a bit of smoothing of sharp edges, it will not destroy complex vertical objects such as trees.
 This means that, in many cases, it can simply run across the entire input data set.
-For more background details and explanation on how the Smoothing, Point Cloud PCT works, see Data Smoothing in LP360.

-- Input Dataset - Select the data to use in the LAS Smoothing process
+Select the data to use in the LAS Smoothing process.

 -